montefiore-institute/likelihood-free-mcmc/README.md

 ---

 ## Presentation
-A presentation summarizing this work can be found in the `talk/` directory.
+A presentation summarizing this work can be found in the `talk/` directory or can be viewed [online](https://joerihermans.com/talks/lfmcmc/).

 ---